 You read that correctly.
 There is no Star Wars: Galaxy’s Edge at the Magic Kingdom in Disney World.
 Disneyland has their Star Wars land just beyond Frontierland and Critter Country, but Magic Kingdom doesn’t.
 In fact, there are zero Star Wars attractions, shops or themed spots in the Magic Kingdom.

 There is, however, Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios at Walt Disney World.
 This is also where you’ll find the Disney World version of Star Tours: the Adventures Continue, including an AT-AT outside the attraction.
 If visiting Galaxy’s Edge in Disney World is important to you, you’ll need to either have a reservation for Hollywood Studios when you visit, or you’ll need a Park Hopper ticket to visit after 2:00 pm (crowds permitting).

-Tip: for the closest Disney hotel to Star Wars: Galaxy’s Edge, plan on staying at Disney’s Art of Animation Resort, because it’s VERY close to Hollywood Studios, and it even has a Skyliner stop at the resort.
+Tip: for the closest Disney hotel to Star Wars: Galaxy’s Edge, plan on staying at Disney’s Art of Animation Resort or Coronado Springs Resort, because it’s VERY close to Hollywood Studios, and it even has a Skyliner stop at the resort.